 East Village location: nearby you’ll find Tompkins Square Park, St. Mark’s Church in-the-Bowery.

-Upper West Side location: nearby you’ll find American Museum of Natural History, Children’s Museum of Manhattan, Central Park.
+Upper West Side location: nearby you’ll find the American Museum of Natural History, Children’s Museum of Manhattan, Central Park.

 Xi’an Famous Foods

 Xi’an Famous Foods is, hands down, one of my favorite places to eat in New York and I never miss a chance to devour their (indeed) famous hand-pulled noodles when I visit.
-The restaurant was launched by Jason Wang and his father David, Chinese immigrants from the city of Xi’an, back in 2015 and has grown into a chain of 14 locations all over New York.
+The restaurant was launched by Jason Wang and his father David, Chinese immigrants from the city of Xi’an, back in 2015 and has grown into a chain of 15 locations all over New York.

 Blue Park Kitchen

-Midtown location: nearby you’ll find the Empire State Building (a 20-minute walk), Bryant Park, New York Public Library, Summit One Vanderbilt, Grand Central Terminal, Chrysler Building.
+Midtown location: nearby you’ll find the Empire State Building (a 20-minute walk), Bryant Park, New York Public Library, Summit One Vanderbilt, Grand Central Terminal, and Chrysler Building.

 Yonah Schimmel’s Knish Bakery

 A knish (k is pronounced) is a snack brought to New York by Ashkenazi Jewish immigrants in the early 20th century.
 It consists of creamy mashed potatoes wrapped in thin dough and baked.
-The fillings can vary, at Yonah Schimmel’s Bakery, for example, you can find knishes with cabbage, kasha, mushrooms, and spinach, but potato is the most popular one.
+The fillings vary, at Yonah Schimmel’s Bakery, for example, you can find knishes with cabbage, kasha, mushrooms, and spinach, but potato is the most popular one.

 At $5.5 a piece, knishes are some of the most affordable foods you’ll find in New York.
 They are quite heavy, too: 1 or 2 knishes are more than enough for a filling breakfast.
-I have to say, this place is worth checking out more because of its history rather than the exceptional taste of knishes.
-The potato knish I tried was ok, but a bit bland to my taste.
-So if you are exploring the Lower East Side, stop by to try it for yourself, but I wouldn’t make a trip out here just for the knishes.

 Downtown Burritos (Formerly Downtown Bakery)

-Downtown bakery has been around for 30 years and has become a staple in the East Village serving Pueblan and Mexican-American foods.
+Downtown bakery has been around for 30 years and become a staple in the East Village serving Pueblan and Mexican-American foods.
 Don’t let the word “bakery” in the name confuse you: although it started as an Italian bakery, it gradually switched from baked goods to tacos and burritos.
 In 2023 the restaurant was closed, but later that same year reopened again under the name Downtown Burritos.

-Tourist attractions nearby: Tompkins Square Park, Museum of Ice Cream, Tenement Museum, Essex Market.
+Tompkins Square Park, Museum of Ice Cream, Tenement Museum, Essex Market.

 Spicy Village

 I had the lamb tripe soup with noodles.
-Funny thing: the waiter asked me three times if I actually wanted the soup because it was made with stomachs and hearts and I had to assure her I was fully aware of what I was ordering.
+Funny thing: the waiter asked me three times if I actually wanted the soup because it was made with stomachs and hearts and I had to assure her I was fully aware what I was ordering.
 Anyway, the soup was a bit underwhelming, so I ordered soup dumplings and those were crazy good!
-9 pieces cost $6.75.
+9 pieces cost $9.

 If you are looking for more places to eat in New York, check out these guides I have: